m-daniela/chat-app/Notes/work.md

 - [How iMessage sends and receives messages securely](https://support.apple.com/fr-fr/guide/security/sec70e68c949/web) [4]

-Apple's iMessage chat application and FaceTime use the signcryption protocol in order to support end-to-end encryption for messages, attachments and video calling.
-[1] These can be automatically deleted after a certain period or backed up in iCloud, where, as they state in the documentation, the data is also kept encrypted.
+Apple's iMessage chat application and FaceTime use the signcryption protocol in order to support end-to-end encryption for messages, attachments and video calling. [@imessage] These can be automatically deleted after a certain period or backed up in iCloud, where, as they state in the documentation, the data is also kept encrypted.
 If the device is locked with a password, the local messages are encrypted until it is unlocked.

 Also, the messages that are not sent are kept on the server for 30 days.
 Along with this, other data that is stored or collected include information about iMessage and FaceTime, device configurations and phone numbers and email addresses.

 After the iMessage service is turned on, the user receives the signing and encryption keys.
 The encryption keys are and RSA 1280 bit key and an elliptic curve 256 bit key over NIST P-256 curve while the signature key is based on an ECDSA algorithm.
-The private keys are saved in the device's keychain and the public ones are sent to the Apple server.
-[3]
+The private keys are saved in the device's keychain and the public ones are sent to the Apple server. [@imessage_sec1]

 The messages are encrypted with AES in CTR mode.
 To obtain the key, the sender randomly generates an 88 bit value that will be the key to a HMAC-SHA256 hash function that computes a 40 bit hash from the public keys of the sender and receiver and the message.
 These together will be the 128 encryption key.
-This is also encrypted using RSA OEAP or an ECIES and the encrypted message and message key are hashed with SHA1 and signed with ECSDA.
-[4]
+This is also encrypted using RSA OEAP or an ECIES and the encrypted message and message key are hashed with SHA1 and signed with ECSDA. [@imessage_sec2]

 In case that the message is too big or an attachment is included, these will be encryped with AES in CTR mode with a randomly generated 256 bit encryption key and will be saved on the server.
 The key, the pointer to the attachment and SHA1 hash of these are normally encrypted.